futureverse/future/revdep/problems.md

     Execution halted
     ```

-*   checking whether package ‘EQRN’ can be installed ...
-WARNING
+*   checking whether startup messages can be suppressed ...
+NOTE
     ```
-    Found the following significant warnings:
-      Warning: ℹ torch failed to start, restart your R session to try again.
-    See ‘/scratch/henrik/revdep/future/checks/EQRN/new/EQRN.Rcheck/00install.out’ for details.
+    Torch libraries are installed but loading them was unsuccessful.

+    It looks like this package (or a package it requires) has a startup message which cannot be suppressed: see ?packageStartupMessage.
     ```

 # fastRhockey